 Tip: Make sure you use a large deep skillet before you begin.

 - Chop Vegetables: I start with chopping all the veggies.
 All zucchini come in different sizes.
 Just chop it into uniform bite-sized pieces.
-If you end up with too much zucchini – you can save some for other simple sides like this zucchini bake or sauteed zucchini.
+If you end up with too much zucchini – you can save some for other simple sides like this sauteed zucchini.

 - Cook Veggies and Pasta at the same Time: Then, I boil water for the pasta and start cooking the vegetables at the same time.
 This way by the time pasta is ready the zucchini and tomatoes are ready as well.
 Cook zucchini fast on medium-high heat keeps them firm.
 Set zucchini aside, then cook tomatoes in skillet adding garlic during the last minute.
 You are now ready to combine everything together in the same pot.